How do I modify the height of the retaining wall or create a stepped top?

 Notice, too, the square move handle that displays on the edge near the spot where you clicked, indicating that this is the selected edge of the wall.
 If you click on this handle and drag up or down, you can adjust the height of the wall, if needed.

-Begin by turning off Grid Snaps and Object Snaps which can both be toggled on and off by selecting them under Edit> Snap Settings .
+To create a stepped top, start by turning off Grid Snaps and Object Snaps , which can both be toggled on and off by selecting them under Edit> Snap Settings .

 Select the next reshape handle to the right and drag it down until it forms a horizontal edge, which forms the second step.